AlexeyGolenkov/carddav-server/README.md

 ## Close the server

-In another terminal window run the next command and wait for a while until the program is completed
+In another terminal window run the following command and wait for a while until the program is completed
 ```bash
 python3 stop.py
 ```